How to Add User to Sudoers in CentOS

 Adding User to the wheel Group

 The easiest way to grant sudo privileges to a user on CentOS is to add the user to the “wheel” group.
-Members of this group will be able to run all commands via
+Members of this group are able to run all commands via

-sudo and will be prompted to authenticate themselves with their password when using
+sudo and prompted to authenticate themselves with their password when using

 We're assuming that the user already exists.
 If you want to create a new user, check this guide.

 To add the user to the group, run the command below as root or another sudo user.
 Change “username” with the name of the user that you want to grant permissions to.

 Granting sudo access using this method is sufficient for most use cases.

 You will be prompted to enter the password.
 If the user have sudo access, the command will print “root”:

 If you get an error saying “user is not in the sudoers file”, it means that the user doesn't have sudo privileges.